thauvette/strength-tracker/README.md

 This is just a little personal project I started to try making a PWA using indexedDB.
 It is a work in progress.

-TODO: view exercise history and get PRs
+TODO: more stats on exercise view

+TODO: non-wendler routines

 TODO: if no wendler sets try to get form values from history

 TODO: clean up useDB, that got out of hand 😬

 TODO: icons and styles.

-TODO: share function

 TODO: clean up preview, the two renders (sort by) are very annoying